vippsas/vipps-developers/newsletters/2022-09-newsletter.md

 - Use the API Dashboard
 - Contact us if there is anything we can help with

-## Use the API Dashboard to find problems with your integration
+## Use the API Dashboard to find problems

 The
 [API Dashboard](https://github.com/vippsas/vipps-developers#api-dashboard)